PrabuddhMathur/enchiridion-robin-homer-git/README.md

 ## Usage

-`enchiridion -p`: To randomly play any chapter of The Enchiridion.
+`enchiridion -p`: To randomly play any chapter of The Enchiridion; this is the default option if no argument is passed.

 `enchiridion -p <number>`: To play specific chapters of The Enchiridion.
 Range between 1 to 53.